HURLEY UNITED

 My primary plans for the Clerk’s office are to improve communications with town and its taxpayers, as well as more actively engage with our community.
 This includes providing a monthly report of what funds have been paid, and from what accounts (e.g. general funds, highway funds, capital H funds, etc).
 This was a process that used to be done in the past, but discontinued several years ago.
 I also plan to extend clerk hours for the public, including nightly, Saturday’s as well as at West Hurley locations.
 And we will pursue continuous ways to improve record keeping and provide transparency for our citizens.

-This primary, June 24 (early voting starts June 14th).
-I ask for your support and vote.
+This election, November 4th (early voting starts October 25th), I ask for your support and vote.

 Thank you